TOKYO ELECTRON LIMITED

 3.Geopolitics

-• Geopolitical tensions could undermine the international order and global macroeconomic conditions, affecting national and regional security, foreign, industrial or environmental policy.
+• Geopolitical tensions and regional conflicts that influence international order and global macroeconomic conditions can affect the national security, diplomatic, industrial or environmental policies of countries and regions.
 This could in turn lead to supply chain disruptions or deterioration of the macroeconomic environment, restricting the Company’s ability to operate business

 • Carefully monitor the international situation as well as the diplomatic and security measures and industrial policy trends in each country and region